(a short story)

 “She needs you, Julian.
 Not just the safety net.”

-“The next set of appointments starts Tuesday.”
-That was her answer.
+“The next set starts Tuesday.”
+She said, that was her answer.

-She acted like a guest, stayed in the spare room.
-Lived out of the duffel she had brought months ago.
-Clothes, backup brace, laptop.
-She didn’t go back to the city.
+She acted like a guest and stayed in the spare room.
+She lived out of the duffel bag she had brought months ago, the same one that held her clothes, a backup brace, and her laptop.
+She kept her things packed, as if she might leave at any moment.
+Still, she never went back to the city.

 She began leaving me notes—brief, practical: